 On the Douglass campus, the Department of Psychology runs the Douglass Psychology Child Study Center.
-This center offers full-time day care for children who are two-and-a-half through five-and-a-half years of age and are toilet trained.
-Hours are from 7:30 A.M. to 6:00 P.M., Monday through Friday, year round.
-Kindergarten is offered in two and one-half hour sessions Monday through Friday within the day.
+This center offers full-time day care for children who are one through six years of age.
+Hours are from 7:30 A.M. to 6:00 P.M., Monday through Friday, year-round.
+Kindergarten is offered in two-and-one-half-hour sessions Monday through Friday within the day.
+A summer camp program for school-aged children also is offered.
 The fee for care is based on the number of days.
 Different payment plans are available, i.e., weekly, monthly, and yearly.
 For information call 732/932-8881.